ethanwicker/ethanwicker.github.io/_posts/2021-01-20-multiple-linear-regression-005.md

 In below examples, I'll show how polynomial regression models can be fit via the scikit-learn API.

-### Removing the Linear Assumption: Polynomial Regression
+### Removing the linear assumption: Polynomial regression

 In addition to relaxing the additive assumption of the linear regression model, next I'll explore relaxing the linear assumption by including some polynomial terms.